Crossroadsman/Notes/css/Combinators.md

 }
 ```

-Will select only `ul`'s that is the immediate child of a `div`, so in the following example:
+Will select only `ul`s that are the immediate child of a `div`, so in the following example:

 ```HTML
 <div>